 Revival of Indian Horror Films

 Indian horror films attained a new dimension with the release of Ekta Kapoor's ‘Ragini MMS’ (2011).
 The film was presented in a digital video format and became an instant hit upon release.
-With its gripping plot, Inspired from a true incident and high quality production the film has paved the way for the future of Indian Horror Films.
-Even Haunted - 3D has also achieved a new level in this genre by using the 3D technology for the first time stereoscopically in presenting the film.
+With its gripping plot inspired from a true incident and high quality production, the film paved the way for further horror films in the country.
+‘Haunted 3D’ also achieved a new level in this genre by using the 3D technology for the first time stereoscopically in presenting the film.
 This film was also much appreciated by the audience.
 The contemporary Hindi horror movies include ‘1920’, ‘Alone’, ‘Darr @ The Mall’ amongst others.